sampsyo/cs6120/content/syllabus.md

 The usual pattern is that we will come up with the high-level idea and the pseudocode in lessons; your job is to turn it into real, working code and collect empirical evidence that it's working.
 Going through the complete implementation will teach you about realities that you cannot get by thinking at a high level.

+*Testing* your implementation is a critical component.
+Your job is to make a convincing case that your implementation does what you intended it to do: for example, an optimization is supposed to make programs faster, most of the time, and never break any programs.
+A formal proof of these properties is probably out of scope, so you will need to find some other way to gather evidence.
+In particular, *don't (just) use existing test cases you find in the Bril git repository,* which are never thorough enough.
+One good tactic can be to use [all the benchmarks in the repo][bench], however.

 You can work individually or in groups of 2–3 students.
 When you finish an implementation, do this: